fomightez/structurework/pdbepisa-utilities/README.md

 Verified compatible with both Python 2.7 and Python 3.8.

 Written to run from command line or pasted/loaded inside a Jupyter notebook cell.
-The main ways to run the script are demonstrated in the notebook ??????????????.ipynb` that can be found when sessions are launched from [here](https://github.com/fomightez/pdbepisa-binder).
+The main ways to run the script are demonstrated in the notebook [Working with PDBePISA interface lists/reports in Jupyter Basics and filtering to nucleic acid chains](notebooks/Working%20with%20PDBePISA%20interfacelists%20in%20Jupyter%20Basics.ipynb) that can be found when sessions are launched from [here](https://github.com/fomightez/pdbepisa-binder).

 Example calls to run the `pisa_interface_list_to_df.py` script from command line:
 ```
 python pisa_interface_list_to_df.py 4fgf
-python pisa_interface_list_to_df.py data.txt
+python pisa_interface_list_to_df.py 1trn
 ```

 (Alternatively, upload the script to a Jupyter environment and use `%run python pisa_interface_list_to_df.py 4fgf` in a Python-backed notebook to run the example.)

+**Impoertantly, if a file already exists that is the PDB code followed by `_interface_list.txt`, such as `4fgf_interface_list.txt`, it will use the corresponding file to extract the information instead of obtaining the data from PDBePISA.** This can be used to supply files, perhaps specially edited ones or for structures not yet publised, locally.

 #### For running in a Jupyter notebook: